-Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- Under My notebook, select Updates.
-The Software and Drivers window opens, and Windows checks for updates. - 3.
-Follow the on-screen instructions.
+- 1. Use one of these options: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - Under My notebook, select Updates.
+The Software and Drivers window opens, and Windows checks for updates. - Follow the on-screen instructions.